JMTM7/weathersnap2.0/README.md

 ## Description

-Technical Test: A web application developed in ReactTs with Vite and Sas, that queries a weather service and displays the result in the language selected by the user.
+Technical Test: A web application developed in ReactTs with Vite and Sass, that queries a weather service and displays the result in the language selected by the user.

 ## Features